hishamarashini/Project1_update/README.md

 ![About](READ_ME_images/About.jpg)

-### The Contact Us
+#### The Contact Us
 [CONTACT US](https://hishamarashini.github.io/Project1_update/contactus.html)
 - The contact us section encourage users to get in contact and provide name and e-mail address.
-- The contact us section has a fiels that give the users possibelity to write a message.
+- The contact us section has a files that give the users possibelity to write a message.

 ![Contact US](READ_ME_images/Contact_us.jpg)

-### The Footer
+#### The Footer
-- The footer section has the address and e-mailfor users can contact the company
+- The footer section has the address and e-mail for users can contact the company
-- The footer section includes media icon to users can find Elite proffessional cometics on Facebook, Instagram, and Youtube
+- The footer section includes media icon to users can find Elite proffessional cometics on Facebook, Instagram, and Youtube.
 ![Footer](READ_ME_images/Footer.jpg)

-### MOCK-UP
+#### MOCK-UP
 HOME
 <img src="READ_ME_images/Home_wireframe.png" alt="HOME" width="200"/>
 ABOUT